 instructs the Director of the Radiocommunication Bureau

-to report to the 2002 Plenipotentiary Conference on the results of the implementation of the administrative due diligence procedure,
+to report to the next Plenipotentiary Conference on the results of the implementation of the administrative due diligence procedure,

 instructs the Secretary-General

-to bring this Resolution to the attention of the 2002 Plenipotentiary Conference.
+to bring this Resolution to the attention of the next Plenipotentiary Conference.

 Reasons: The term "2002 Plenipotentiary Conference" is mentioned twice in this Resolution, in instructs the Director of the Radiocommunication Bureau and instructs the Secretary-General.
 However, the said conference has now taken place.